usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 code across projects.
 With Terranix, you can define and share modules as part of your Nix configuration, enabling better modularity and reducing redundancy across projects.

-### Seamless Integration into Nix Workflows

-Terranix integrates naturally into Nix-based workflows, aligning with the declarative and reproducible philosophy of Nix.
-This integration allows for seamless transitions between managing Nix and Terraform configurations, providing a unified approach to infrastructure management.

 ## How to Use Terranix

 Reading through the Terranix [documentation](https://terranix.org/documentation/getting-started.html) helped me get up to speed with writing basic, non-module configurations quickly.
 However, I found myself questioning whether this approach truly offered an improvement over standard Terraform workflows.
 While the [documentation](https://terranix.org/documentation/modules.html) emphasized modules as a key feature, the process for effectively utilizing them wasn’t immediately clear.
 In this section, I will clarify how to work with modules in Terranix, explaining it in simpler terms based on my own experiences.

-**Update `flake.nix`**
+#### **Update `flake.nix`**

 The first thing we need to do is add `"github:terranix/terranix"` to the `inputs` section of our `flake.nix`